 Tourism Exchange Great Britain (TXGB) is a free business-to-business platform connecting tourism suppliers to a diverse range of domestic and international distributors.
 This is about getting noticed and making it easy for customers to find what they’re after.
 But it’s also about keeping businesses safe too.

 The Pink Book

 This is a free guide to help accommodation providers understand what legislation they need to follow.
-It’s useful for businesses operating at all stages, from start-ups or to more established entities and shows you how to set up your business, what licenses you need, help with marketing, H&S regulations and employment law.
+It’s useful for businesses operating at all stages, from start-ups or to more established entities and shows you how to set up your business, what licenses you need, help with marketing, Health and safety regulations and employment law.

 - website: Pink Book

 Works with over 500 private sector partners and Nottingham City Council to grow the visitor economy for Nottingham and Nottinghamshire.
 They can help you with specialist advice and information to help support your tourist business.

 You can also get more help by contacting national trade associations such as: